exercism/jq/concepts/strings/introduction.md

 ## Find the index of a substring

-Use the `index/1` function: the index is zero-based.
+Use the `index/1` function; the index is zero-based.

 ```jq
 "hello" | index("el")'   # => 1